 As opposed to traditional databases, which are owned, stored and maintained by a single organization or company, blockchains are replicated across thousands of computers owned by unrelated parties.
 This makes it impossible for any single entity to tamper with the ledger’s information to their advantage.
 Cryptography secures data stored on the ledger and makes sure only its true owner will be able to use it.
 That’s why when you store bitcoins on the blockchain, only you (or anyone holding the private encryption keys, technically speaking) can transfer it to another party.

 When you port social media to the blockchain, the immediate benefit users will gain is exclusive ownership of their data.
 This means Facebook will no longer be able to obscurely store user interaction data on its servers or peek into the content of chat feeds without user consent.
 Everything will be encrypted and stored on the blockchain.
 Alternatively, users can store the data on an off-chain store such as a cloud storage provider of their choosing like Google Drive or Dropbox.
-Since the data is already encrypted with the user’s private key, those cloud providers won’t be able to read the contents (but they will be able to block access to it, the trade-off for adding a little centralization to the mix).
+Since the data is already encrypted with the user’s public key, those cloud providers won’t be able to read the contents (but they will be able to block access to it, the trade-off for adding a little centralization to the mix).

 A second benefit of blockchain-based social media is the fair distribution of revenue.
 Since the social media company no longer stores users’ data, it won’t be able to mine their data and manipulate the content they view for the sake of its own bottom line.
 Meanwhile, as users have the ownership their data, they will be able to choose who gets to access it, and be compensated for it.
 For instance, users can opt to share their data with the social media network’s advertiser partners and view ads in exchange for cryptocurrency rewards.
 Advertisers are already paying considerable sums to gain access to user data.
 They’re only paying it to the wrong people (the social media companies).
 In the blockchain model, the true owner of the data will receive a good part of that payment.